-Growth Mentoring is a fully funded programme where your business is matched with one of our successful business mentors who’ll support you to tackle the challenges that you may be facing in growing your business.
-These challenges could include: business planning, finance, sales, marketing and human resource management to name just a few.
+Growth Mentoring is a fully funded programme where your business is matched with a successful businessperson who’ll support you to tackle the challenges that you are facing in managing and growing your business.
+These challenges could include business planning, finance, sales, marketing, exporting or human resource management.

+Northern Mentoring Programme: Community & Business Partners launched the Northern Mentoring Programme to support ANY Business in ANY Industry ANY where in the Northwest.
 With access to one of the largest team of qualified and experienced mentors in the Northwest we have experts that can support you with strategic growth plans, digital marketing, sales, human resources or lean processes within your manufacturing site, to name just a few.

 With the option to choose from two membership packages you can expect to benefit from:

-- One-to-One Business Mentoring
+·One-to-One Business Mentoring

-- Training workshops on subjects such as Sales, Marketing and Growth Strategy
+·Training workshops on subjects such as Sales, Marketing and Growth Strategy

-- Annual Member Conference
+·Annual Member Conference

 ·Peer support with other members, like minded businesses and mentors

 ·Our knowledge to help you access various funded programmes, if eligible, which may include accessing finance

 Contact us now to see how we can support your business.